martinjc/martinjc.com/src/research/index.md

 I have served on various committees for conferences and workshops:

--   I'm co-organiser of the [European Data and Computational Journalism Conference](http://datajconf.com/), held in Dublin in 2017, Cardiff in 2018, and Malaga in 2019.
+-   I'm co-organiser of the [European Data and Computational Journalism Conference](http://datajconf.com/), held in Dublin in 2017, Cardiff in 2018, Malaga in 2019 and Zurich in 2023.
 -   I was a member of the Organising Committee for the "[Following User Pathways: Cross Platform and Mixed Methods Analysis in Social Media Studies](http://www.ksri.kit.edu/1516.php)" workshop, held at [CHI 2016](http://chi2016.acm.org/wp/)
 -   I've reviewed for [WJEC 2019](https://www.wjec.paris/)
 -   I've reviewed for [CSCW 2016](http://cscw.acm.org/2016/index.php)